misinformed

 • As conflicted against its own interests as the working class — via the same masters of the universe, no less, i.e. the American oligarchs who now own them, exemplified by the Washington Post’s decision not to endorse in the presidential race, which cost it 250,000+ subscribers overnight, but benefited other companies owned by the same oligarch on multiple levels.4

-Frankly, all of the above (and then some) ring true, because for the media the protections of the First Amendment (and the corresponding duty to keep the voting public well-informed) has become little more than a glorified antitrust exemption.
+All of the above (and then some) ring true, because for the media the protections of the First Amendment (and the corresponding duty to keep the voting public well-informed) has become little more than a glorified antitrust exemption.
 When combined with Americans’ (in)famously short memories, nothing should have been or be considered “already litigated” or “baked in” by the Dems — nothing true, at least.

 For example:

-Who will be the next group to realize they’ve been had?
+Who will be the first group to realize they’ve been had?
 Will it be all those who voted for him because he promised to curb inflation,5 the promise that likely won the election for him, a promise he’s backed away from even before taking office (literally re-stating his commitment to tariffs in the same breath)?
 It’s already increasing again, btw — inflation, that is.

 Maybe it will be the Latinos, whose support for him seems tragically worthy of a new stanza in German minister Martin Niemoller’s famous post-WWII poetic confessional: